Random Flag Complexes and Asymptotic Syzygies

 \begin{lemma} If $\Delta$ is a flag complex, then $\beta_{i,j}(S/I_\Delta)=0$ for all $j>2i$. \end{lemma} \begin{proof} Since $\Delta$ is flag, $I_\Delta$ is a monomial ideal generated by quadrics.
 The Taylor resolution of $S/I_\Delta$ thus involves monomials of degree $0,1,$ or $2$~\cite[Construction~26.5]{peeva}. \end{proof}

-The $r$-fold suspension of $2$ points plays a key role in our results (for instance, see Remark~\ref{rmk:fewest}), and we denote this flag complex by $\oct_r$.
+The boundary complex of the $(r+1)$-dimensional octahedron plays a key role in our results (for instance, see Remark~\ref{rmk:fewest}), and we denote this flag complex by $\oct_r$.
+We note that $\oct_r$ is also the $r$-fold suspension of $2$ points.
 See Figure~\ref{fig:oct}.
 Since a pair of points is disconnected, we have $\HH_0(\oct_0)\cong \ZZ$, and since taking suspensions shifts reduced homology groups up by one degree, we have that $\HH_r(\oct_r)\cong \ZZ$.
-We now prove that any flag complex with nonzero $r$th homology will have at least as many vertices and edges as $\oct_r$.
+We now observe that any flag complex with nonzero $r$th homology will have at least as many vertices and edges as $\oct_r$.